 Open Tenure Track Faculty Positions

 Appointments will be made either entirely in the Computational Biology Department or jointly with other departments in the University depending on the research focus and needs of the successful candidates.
-The Computational Biology Department has extensive strengths in methods underlying genome-based personalized medicine (genome association for complex phenotypes, dynamic network models, efficient sequence analysis), image analysis and image-derived modeling, modeling and simulation of biological systems at various levels, and application of active machine learning to biological problems.
+The Computational Biology Department has extensive strengths in methods underlying genome-based personalized medicine (genome association for complex phenotypes, dynamic network models, efficient sequence analysis), image analysis and image-derived modeling, modeling and simulation of biological systems at various levels, automated and machine learning-driven laboratory science, and general application of algorithms and machine learning to biomedical problems.
 Applicants within these areas or from entirely new areas are welcomed.
 New faculty members will be expected to both contribute to and benefit from the collaborative spirit that is a hallmark of Carnegie Mellon University and from opportunities to collaborate with other institutions in the Pittsburgh region.
 Faculty in any of the SCS departments have advising privileges for students in any of the SCS Ph.D. programs.

 We particularly encourage applications from candidates who have a demonstrated track record in mentoring and nurturing female and under-represented minority students.

 Applications will be considered in two rounds, with a first review beginning October 15, 2021 and a second review beginning Dec 8, 2021.
 For full consideration, applications must be received by Dec 8, 2021.